 Much could be learned, moreover, from further ex post research on other cities, but we can see from our three case studies that managing the many uncertainties regarding urban flooding is complex, and that many important aspects will never be quantified so model development and formalised uncertainty analysis will never be easy or all-encompassing.
 But, deployed in parallel, ex post analysis as a methodology, as used here, appears to be valuable in teasing out some of the reactions and consequent responses to urban flood risk and the unquantifiable uncertainties that affect plans and action.
 We recognise that such analysis needs further exploration, perhaps in further examples in contrasting circumstances, to fully understand and unpick these uncertainties, identify certainties and near-certainties in so far as each of these affect possible decision strategies.

-Notwithstanding this need for further examples, from what we have already seen in our three cities there is some inherent understanding of uncertainty in the urban management system (including in the public) related to flooding and that even without any modelling this understanding can trigger reactions – but does not guarantee to do so - which in turn lead to responses and actions to reduce flood risk.
+Notwithstanding this need for further examples, from what we have already seen in our three cities there is at least some fair understanding of uncertainty in the urban management system (including, we infer from our documentary research, in the public) related to flooding.
+Even without any modelling this understanding can trigger reactions – but does not guarantee to do so - which in turn lead to responses and actions to reduce flood risk.
 Some sensible decisions can thereby be made despite much uncertainty, such as no-regret strategies and measures implemented in the normal process of periodic urban infrastructure replacement and renewal.
 In this respect learning from other cities will pay dividends for those lagging behind, and we see this as related to a city’s position and possible movement on the learning continuum we have described.

 However progress can be worryingly slow in relation to current and possible future levels of risk.
 This is principally because, first, rapid movement along that continuum unfortunately appears unlikely without experiencing actual flood events and, secondly, because in many if not most cities key resource constraints rather than uncertainty will often constrain decisions on major risk reducing plans and their actual implementation.